EmilioColds/README-generator/Develop/README.md

   ## Installation

-  fdf
+  You just need to have NODE.JS installed in your computer, also need to install Inquirer Version 8.2.4 and have these javascript files.

   ## Usage

-  dedff
+  In the terminal, you need to type "node index.js" to start the questions.
+Just answer these questions and the README file will be created

   ## License
- The proyect follows the ISC license guidelines.
+ The proyect follows the MIT license guidelines.
- For more information, click the following link: (https://opensource.org/licenses/ISC)
+ For more information, click the following link: (https://opensource.org/licenses/MIT)

   ## Contribution

-  jdbs
+  Please contact me

   ## Testing

-  feed
+  It will be tested locally via the terminal

   ## Questions